youngwookim/awesome-hadoop/README.md

 * [Azkaban](http://azkaban.github.io/)
 * [Apache Falcon](http://falcon.apache.org/) - Data management and processing platform
 * [Apache NiFi](http://nifi.apache.org/) - A dataflow system
-* [AirFlow](https://github.com/airbnb/airflow) - AirFlow is a platform to programmaticaly author, schedule and monitor data pipelines
+* [Apache AirFlow](https://github.com/apache/incubator-airflow) - Airflow is a workflow automation and scheduling system that can be used to author and manage data pipelines
 * [Luigi](http://luigi.readthedocs.org/en/latest/) - Python package that helps you build complex pipelines of batch jobs

 ## Data Ingestion and Integration